 Photographer Camilla Greenwell

-Charlotte Edmonds is a choreographer and filmmaker whose work merges classical precision with a cinematic, emotionally charged approach to movement for stage and screen.
+Charlotte Edmonds is a choreographer and filmmaker whose work fuses classical technique with a cinematic, emotionally driven approach to contemporary dance and film.
 She trained at The Royal Ballet School and Rambert School, and holds a Master’s in Choreography from Central School of Ballet.